codatio/codat-docs/docs/auth-flow/authorize-hosted-link.md

 ## 💡 Tips and traps

 - Hosted Link is not compatible with iframes.
 This is against our security policies and will not work.
-If you want to embed link inside your website, try our [Embedded Link solution](https://docs.codat.io/auth-flow/authorize-embedded-link).
+If you want to embed Link inside your website, try our [Link SDK solution](https://docs.codat.io/auth-flow/authorize-embedded-link).
 - Some users may be concerned sharing their data at a `codat.io` domain.
-You should consider pre-warning them that they about to visit a third party website for the authorization process, or try our [Embedded Link solution](https://docs.codat.io/auth-flow/authorize-embedded-link).
+You should consider pre-warning them that they about to visit a third party website for the authorization process, or try our [Link SDK solution](https://docs.codat.io/auth-flow/authorize-embedded-link).